j-buss/jb_blog/content/posts/hugo-website/index.md

 {{< img src="code-clipboard-folder-image.png" >}}

-Then in the blog markdown you simply add the following code to the bottom of the file:
+Then in any markdown file that you wish to have the button enabled you simply  add the following code to the bottom of that markdown file:
 ```html
 {{</* code-clipboard */>}}
 ```
+Then when the page is created through the Hugo publish process you will see the "copy" button enabled.

 ### Resources: